DataTa-Da/qm2/docs/index.md

 We discover that the six 6 tweets fall into 2 separate cases: some assets experience a shock near the cutoff while others experience a more gradual, if at all.
-In the case of asset&rsquo;s that experience shocks, like Nayib Bukele&rsquo;s tweet for example, the Regression Discontinuity model offers a reliable estimate of the impact a tweet might have on a cryptocurrency&rsquo;s price.
+In the case of assets that experience shocks, like Nayib Bukele&rsquo;s tweet for example, the Regression Discontinuity model offers a reliable estimate of the impact a tweet might have on a cryptocurrency&rsquo;s price.
 Bukele&rsquo;s model suggests, with both significance and confidence [Table 3](#tbl3), that his tweet caused a